modelscope/data-juicer/README.md

 python tools/analyze_data.py --config configs/demo/analyser.yaml
 ```

-- **NOTICE**: Analyser only compute stats of Filter ops.
+- **Note:** Analyser only compute stats of Filter ops.
 So extra Mapper or Deduplicator ops will be ignored in the analysis process.

 ### Data Visualization